Abhijais2003/Check-Air-Quality-Index/README.md

 Feel free to fork this repository, submit issues, and send pull requests.

 ### Contact
-For any questions or feedback, please contact [your-email@example.com].
+For any questions or feedback, please contact [jjaiswal.aj.1234@gmail.com].

----

-This updated description includes instructions on how to obtain and use the WAQI API token, ensuring that users can easily set up and use the application with their own API keys.